insen/blog/_posts/2017-10-12-The-Road-To-Wisdom.md

 title: "Words - The Road To Wisdom"
 author: "Author"
 comments: true
-tags : [Write, Poetry, Words]
+tags : [Write, Poetry, Words, Grooks, Leptonica]
 ---

 Over my life I have always collected words, but over time, they keep getting lost.
 Now that this blog has gotten going, that's one place I have to both store and share.

 All backed by Github.

-Came across the following marvellous collection [here](http://leptonica.com/cachedpages/grooks/grooks.html)
+Came across something marvellous called *'grooks'* by this Danish guy called Piet Hein.
 A sample or two below.
-Click on through for more [here](http://www.archimedes-lab.org/grooks.html).

 Here's one